adamsilver/fdpb/01-Register.md

 We can do better.
 We can place error messages beside each field.
 However, we can't just place the text in a paragraph because people using screen readers won't be aware of such information.

-As we know already, labels are read out as the user enters each control.
+As we know already, labels are read out as the user focuses each control.
 So we can piggyback this well supported functionality by injecting error messages inside the labels themselves.
 This way, on focussing on the erroneous email control, for example, they will hear something like "Email address.
-Your email address is invalid."
+Your email address is missing the @ symbol."

 We'll be discussing how to handle groups of fields, such as radio buttons, in upcoming chapters.
 The reason I bring this to your attention, is that when we inject errors into a group of fields, injecting it into a label doesn't work.